DevvDiego/slim4-api-orm/README.md

-## Barebones API REST Template
+## API RESTFul with Slim 4

-This template was made with the idea of being easy to modify for small projects, no large dependencies and simple structure.
+This template is made with the idea of being easy to modify for small projects, includes Eloquent ORM and authentication via JWT

-There will be another version which will make use of Dependency injection and Eloquent ORM, still simple but more complete for a real use case.
+If you want a even **simpler template** look at [slim4-api-min](https://github.com/devvdiego/slim4-api-min)

 ## Quick start guide